Anders-Markvardsen/deltaflow-on-artiq/docs/index.rst

 |Deltaflow| sees the quantum computer as a distributed control system with
 CPUs, FPGAs, analogue units, and qubits working under tight latency constraints.
-The Deltaflow language lets the user to define a graph of nodes representing the different elements of computation and interconnect them.
+The Deltaflow language lets the user define a graph of nodes representing the different elements of computation and interconnect them.
 The Deltaflow simulator and runtime take care of mapping a Deltaflow graph onto simulated or real hardware respectively.